CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 - temperature at 500 mb [K]

 Target:
 - TC center row-column coordinates within the 40 x 40 pixels patch

+While all these drivers can be employed, in practice it is sufficient to use relative vorticity at 850 mb [ $s^{-1}$] and mean sea level pressure [Pa], with which the model still performs well.

 ## Code Structure